Agoric/documentation/main/REPL/networking.md

 ## Closing the Connection

-When a given Connection has ceased to be useful, you should close it:
+When a given Connection ceases to be useful, you should close it:

 ```js
 connection.close();
 ```

 This initiates a shutdown.
 The `ConnectionHandler` on both sides will eventually see their `onClose()` methods be called, with a `reason`.
-It will allow them to distinguish an intentional `onClose()` (`reason` is `undefined`) from some error condition.
+It allows them to distinguish an intentional `onClose()` (`reason` is `undefined`) from some error condition.